jakobjpeters/PAndQ.jl/docs/src/manual/semantics.md

     The implementations for `==` and `<` also define the semantics of `isequal`, `>`, `<=`, and `>=`.
     This does not define the semantics of `isless`, which is used for [total orders](https://en.wikipedia.org/wiki/Total_order).

-!!! warning
-    The assumption that `isequal(p, q)` implies `hash(p) == hash(q)` is currently being violated.
-    A future version will implement the Quine–McCluskey algorithm to minimize propositions, which will enable `hash` to be defined too.

 ```@docs
 ==
 <